Fundaciongrupoal/copyrightly.io/README.md

 some metadata (currently just the title) and the address of the account corresponding to its author (or a list of addresses in the case of joint authorship).

-There are 4 Solidity Tests that test the fundamental behavior of the contract: that the contract can register single and joint authorship (multiple authors for the same manifestation), that registering joint authorship providing just one author is equivalent to stating single authorship, and, finally, that the contract fails if and already registered content hash is used.
+There are 4 Solidity Tests that test the fundamental behaviour of the contract: that the contract can register single and joint authorship (multiple authors for the same manifestation), that registering joint authorship providing just one author is equivalent to stating single authorship, and, finally, that the contract fails if and already registered content hash is used.